Death of a Salesman

 .......Tired and irritable after his motor trip, Willy complains to Linda about repair bills and about Biff.
 Nothing seems to work, he says, slamming a fist on the kitchen table–not the refrigerator, not the car, not Biff.
 But although Willy ridicules Biff one moment, calling him a lazy bum, he praises him the next, saying he has what it takes to succeed in the business world.

 .......Meanwhile upstairs, Hap–pleased that Biff has returned home–reminisces with his brother about their high-school days and proposes plans for business ventures.
-Biff, who has worked many jobs and says he once herded cattle, announces he may try to get a job in sporting goods with Bill Oliver, for whom he worked years before in a local store.
+Biff, who has worked many jobs and says he once herded cattle, announces he may try to get a job selling sporting goods for Bill Oliver, for whom he worked years before in a local store.

 .......Downstairs again, Willy begins hallucinating.
 He sees himself in the back yard of the Loman house, years ago, with his sons.
 Willy laughs when Biff tells him that he stole a football from a locker room.
 It was all good fun; it was what spirited young men do.
 The future is as bright as the sun that shines down on them as they play catch and Willy tells Biff that he will be a successful businessman someday, more successful than their neighbor, Charley, who owns his own business and enjoys respect even though, as Willy says, he is “liked, but not well liked.”
 Willy boasts about his own success: On the road selling his products, he says, everybody recognizes and esteems him; he has even met the mayor of Providence, Rhode Island.